-Course of Raku / Essentials / Data type conversion / Exercises / True and False numbers
+Course of Raku / Essentials / More about types / Data type conversion / Exercises / True and False numbers

 Solution: True and False numbers